 Microwave the mixture at 500 watts for about 3 minutes.
 Then, chill the custard pudding in the fridge for at least 30 minutes to let it set.
 When ready to eat, flip the bowl upside down onto a plate.
 The custard should slide out and the caramel sauce should pour over the cake.

 If you cook the sauce separately, microwave it for 2 minutes.
 Check at a 10-second interval.
 Once the caramel sauce is partially amber, quickly remove and add water, stirring until evenly coloured.
 The extra water helps to spread the caramel over the custard pudding.

 If you’ve tried this custard pudding recipe and enjoyed it, why not share it on Pinterest?
-And if you’re craving more Asian recipes to impress your family and friends, connect with us on Instagram @honestfoodtalks to explore more gastronomical delights.
+And if you’re craving more Asian bubble tea recipes to impress your family and friends, connect with us on Instagram @honestfoodtalks to explore more gastronomical delights.